psvensson/isosprite/README.md

 ```

 The TestBoardController class is a sample of how one could use the IsoSpriteBoard to add different sprites as tiles and as players or enemies.

+It also implement some basic keyboard input, for the hero;
+* e - equip different hero armours
+* w - wield different hero weapons
+* q - attack with weapon